tsbarnes/epdtext/README.md

 # epdtext

-A simple display manager app for the WaveShare 2.7in e-Paper Display
+A simple display manager app for the [WaveShare 2.7in e-Paper HAT](https://www.waveshare.com/2.7inch-e-paper-hat.htm)

 ## Setup on Raspberry Pi OS